alevchuk/minibank/scripts/REMEDIATION.md

 LND launcher needs to be setup so that it restarts itself automatically.
 Auto-unlock also needs to be in place.

-This is implemented in a python scrip as a stand-alone single file (no dependencies): https://github.com/alevchuk/minibank/blob/master/scripts/remediation.py

 ## Setup